McDonald's No. 1 Store Museum: Architecture

+McDonald's history at Des Plaines McDonald's (1980s-Present)

-In the 1980s, a new, modern McDonald's was built across the street and to the south, replacing a Howard Johnson's restaurant (then Ground Round).
+In the 1980s, a new McDonald's was built across the street and to the south, replacing a Ground Round.
 At this McDonald's, there are a half dozen glass-enclosed exhibits featuring McDonald's historical artifacts arrayed around the eating tables.
 Included are red and white tiles from the original restaurant and string ties worn by employees from the 1950s to the early 1970s.
 A blueprint for the original "Speedee" electrical sign appears on one wall.

+Other McDonald's museums

 The Big Mac Museum Restaurant, another McDonald's museum, opened on August 23, 2007, in Irwin, Pennsylvania, on Route 30 Lincoln Hwy.

 A museum also exists at the Original McDonald's site in San Bernardino on U.S. Route 66 in California.
 It is a reconstruction operated by the owner of the Juan Pollo chain and is not affiliated with McDonald's Corporation.